kcskw/PayaGateway/PayaCore/Direct-API/ACH.md

 ### POST post_credits

 Used to process a credit.
-Credit transactions refund an amount to a card.
+Credit transactions refund an amount to the specified account.

 #### Resource URL
 https://api-cert.sagepayments.com/ach/v1/credits